JBris/time_series_anomaly_detection_examples/README.md

 As the [docker-compose.yml](docker-compose.yml) file shows, this repo employs the [rocker/tidyverse image](https://hub.docker.com/r/rocker/tidyverse) which already includes the tidyverse collection and RStudio server.

 If you opt to use Docker, you can view the [Makefile](Makefile) for relevant Docker commands.
 The `make renter` command will allow users to execute shell commands within the R container.
-The `make prun` command will run an R script.
+The `make rrun` command will run an R script.
 For example, `make rrun s=bitcoin_anomalies` will run [$R_STUDIO_USER/view.r](r/user/bitcoin_anomalies.r)

-Example anomaly detection algorithms can be found in the [r](r) directory.
+Example anomaly detection algorithms can be found in the [r directory](r).
 You can then execute various r scripts to analyze and model the data.

 ### InfluxDB